-While it’s not uncommon, this elevated incident level suggests that many people are taking to the outdoors— and away from restrooms—for possibly the first time.
-Getting outdoors is awesome; leaving your poop behind isn’t.
-If you’re just getting into the “outdoor arena” and are concerned about your options away from the powder room back home, have no fear.
+With more people enjoying the outdoors, ranger districts and campers are reporting a higher-than-normal amount of people leaving human waste on the ground.
+This elevated incident level suggests that many people are taking to the outdoors—away from restrooms—for the first time.
+Getting outside is awesome; leaving your poop behind isn’t.
+If you’re new to the outdoors and concerned about your options for going number two, have no fear.
 We’re here to talk about poop.

 Here are a few tried-and-true waste management options that are good to go, wherever you need to go.

 If you absolutely have to bury your waste, choose a site that’s at least 200 feet away from camp, trails, and water; somewhere out of the way where other campers won’t walk.
-Proper catholes must be at least 4 inches wide and 6 inches deep.
-(But again, check your campsite’s rules!)
-Most camping trowels will be about 6 inches long, perfect for measuring a proper hole.
+Proper catholes should be at least 6 inches deep—most camping trowels are about 6 inches long, perfect for measuring a proper hole.
 Once you’ve done your business, fill the hole with the original dirt, and disguise it with debris to make it look natural again.

 So what do you do with your used TP?
 Pack it out.
-Toilet paper doesn’t disintegrate like waste does, and even burning it isn’t effective; you’re still leaving traces of ecosystem-harming TP behind.
+Toilet paper doesn’t disintegrate like waste does, and even burning it isn’t effective; you’re still leaving traces of ecosystem-harming product behind.
 A duct-tape covered Ziploc bag is the best place to store your used paper; that way it’s discrete and smell-proof.

 Premium Portable Toilets